histoire-dev/histoire/docs/guide/config.md

 ## Standalone file

 The first option is to create a new file at the root of your project called `histoire.config.{js,ts}`.
-The configuration file must export the configuration as default.
-Histoire provide a helper function `defineConfig` to enforce TypeScript typing.
+The configuration file must export the configuration object as default.
+Histoire provides a helper function `defineConfig` to enforce TypeScript typing.

 ```ts
 import { defineConfig } from 'histoire'